By Benjamin Roberts

 And indeed, there is more to come – Mansour explains that at a later date there will be shuttle buses that will ferry visitors and workers to the Dubai Metro station.

-“We’ve been working around the clock to meet our delivery date,” he adds.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“We’ve been working around the clock to meet our delivery date,” he adds.construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.